Carlsbad sponsorship

 Worth knowing

-Karlovy Vary's reputation as a spa town has attracted an increasing number of spa guests since the late Middle Ages, including many prominent personalities from all over the world.
-The town hall was built on the market square as early as 1520.
-The oldest church with a walled cemetery was first mentioned in a document in 1485.
-St. Andrew's Church was built around 1500 and the magnificent baroque town parish church was built by Kilian Ignaz Dientzenhofer between 1732 and 1736.
+Karlsbad’s reputation as a spa town has attracted a growing number of visitors since the late Middle Ages, including many prominent figures from around the world.
+The town hall on the market square was built as early as 1520.
+The oldest church, with its walled cemetery, is first mentioned in a document from 1485.
+Around 1500, the Little St. Andrew’s Church was built, and the magnificent Baroque structure of the town parish church was erected by Kilian Ignaz Dientzenhofer between 1732 and 1736.

-The development of the spa town took off from the 18th century onwards.
-Whereas previously every house had its own bathing establishment, now large bathing establishments were built.
-In 1938, Karlovy Vary had 16 medicinal springs and six bathing establishments with bubble, steam, mud and carbonic acid baths as well as various dominant spa facilities.
+The town’s development as a spa resort took off in the 18th century.
+Whereas previously every house had its own small bathing room, large bathhouses were now built.
+By 1938, Karlovy Vary had 16 healing springs and boasted six bathhouses offering effervescent, steam, mud, and carbonated baths, as well as various prominent spa facilities.

-The origin of Karlovy Vary is based on its curative thermal springs.
-Although these must have been known to the Romans, the history of the spa town, which can be read from written sources, only began in the 14th century.
-Emperor Charles IV (1346 to 1378), after whom the town is named, is considered the founder of the spa town.
+Karlsbad’s origins lie in its healing thermal springs.
+Although these may have been known to the Romans as well, the history of the spa town, as recorded in written sources, did not begin until the 14th century.
+Emperor Charles IV (1346–1378), after whom the city is named, is considered the founder of the spa town.

-With the sponsorship, the city of Wiesbaden expresses its solidarity with the traditional world spa and world bathing city of Karlovy Vary, which today has around 50,000 inhabitants.
+Through this partnership, the city of Wiesbaden expresses its connection to the historic world-renowned spa and bathing town of Karlovy Vary, which today has a population of around 50,000.

-As a sign of its attachment to Karlovy Vary, the city of Wiesbaden has named a square in the Rheingau district "Karlsbader Platz" at the same time as taking over the sponsorship. (opens in a new tab)
+As a sign of its bond with Karlovy Vary, the city of Wiesbaden named a square in the Rheingau district “Karlsbader Platz” at the same time it assumed the partnership. (opens in a new tab)